 Head of Costume Design; Professor

-In 2003, she received an Emmy for her costume design work on NBC’s American Dreams.
-She was also Emmy-nominated for FX’s American Horror Story, and HBO’s Carnivàle and From the Earth to the Moon (produced by Tom Hanks).
-She was nominated for four Costume Designers Guild Awards during five seasons of HBO’s Big Love.
-In addition, Carnivàle, From the Earth to the Moon and the pilot for ABC’s Pan Am were also nominated for CDG awards.
-Her other TV credits include Alan Ball’s HBO series Here and Now, starring Tim Robbins and Holly Hunter; and the Starz TV series Blunt Talk, starring Patrick Stewart.
-Karvonides-Dushenko’s feature films include The Loss of a Teardrop Diamond (2008), The Glass House (2001) and Beautiful (2000).
+She has an Emmy for her costume design work on NBC’s American Dreams.
+Emmy nominations include FX’s American Horror Story, HBO’s Carnivàle, Big Love, and From the Earth to the Moon.
+Additionally, she was nominated for the Costume Designers Guild Awards HBO’s Big Love, Carnivàle, From the Earth to the Moon, and ABC’s Pan Am.
+Other TV credits include Alan Ball’s HBO series Here and Now; Starz Blunt Talk, starring Patrick Stewart, HBO Barry season 3 and Disney+ second season of Mysterious Benedict Society.

-Her theatrical designs have been featured in productions at the Old Globe Theater, Geffen Playhouse, South Coast Repertory, Seattle Repertory, Guthrie Theater and the Kennedy Center.
+Chrisi’s theatrical costumes designs have been featured in productions at the Old Globe Theater, Geffen Playhouse, South Coast Repertory, Seattle Repertory, Guthrie Theater and the Kennedy Center.
 On Broadway, she designed the costumes of August Wilson’s production Two Trains Running.

-Karvonides-Dushenko’s designs for opera include Alcina in Karlsruhe, Germany; Proving Up for Opera Omaha; The Human Voice and Breaking the Waves (based on the 1996 Lars Von Tier film) for Opera Philadelphia; and Iphigenia in Tauris for Teatro National San Carlo in Lisbon, and Lord of Cries for Santa Fe Opera.
+Chrisi’s designs for opera include Alcina in Karlsruhe, Germany; Proving Up for Opera Omaha; Breaking the Waves for Opera Philadelphia; Iphigenia in Tauris for Teatro National San Carlo in Lisbon, and Lord of Cries for Santa Fe Opera.
 Most recent project is for the world premiere of Melancholia at the Royal Swedish Opera.

-In addition to teaching at UCLA, she has given guest lectures on the art of costume design around the world including in Prague, Czech Republic; Leche, Italy; Cardiff, Wales; Russia, Mexico City, Finland, and New York City.
-In Summer 2018, she conducted a week-long seminar in Lecce, Italy.
+In addition to teaching at UCLA, she has given guest lectures on the art of costume design in Prague, Czech Republic; Leche, Italy; Cardiff, Wales; Russia, Mexico City, Finland, and New York City.